-Veronica Callahan co-chairs the firm's Securities Enforcement and Litigation Practice Group.
-She concentrates her practice on complex financial and securities litigation, SEC and PCAOB enforcement actions and white collar matters.
-Her clients include hedge and private equity funds, accounting firms, banking institutions, non-traditional lenders, public and start-up companies.
-Ms. Callahan has successfully defended securities class actions; fiduciary duty, suitability and common-law fraud claims; accountant liability and minority shareholder disputes.
-She has also efficiently led major internal investigations and defended enforcement actions involving complex valuation, financial reporting, disclosure, whistleblower, and insider trading issues.
+Veronica Callahan chairs the firm's Securities Enforcement & Litigation practice.
+She concentrates on complex financial and securities litigation, SEC and PCAOB enforcement actions, state attorneys general, white collar matters, and complex internal investigations.
+Her clients include banking institutions, hedge and private equity funds, accounting firms, non-traditional lenders, public issuers, life sciences and technology companies and start-ups.
+Ms. Callahan has successfully defended securities class actions; fiduciary duty, suitability and common-law fraud claims; and accountant liability and minority shareholder disputes.
+She has also efficiently led major internal investigations and defended investigatory and enforcement actions involving financial reporting, disclosure, whistleblower, cybersecurity, insider trading, public corruption, and complex accounting and valuation issues.
 Ms. Callahan also has successfully arbitrated and mediated matters and negotiated highly complex settlements.
-She regularly writes and lectures on pertinent issues and co-chairs the annual ALI Accountant's Liability conference at which, for instance, she moderated a panel with Jay Clayton, the Chairman of the SEC and the Chief Accountant of the SEC.
+She regularly writes and lectures on pertinent issues and co-chairs the annual ALI Accountant's Liability conference at which the Director of Enforcement at the SEC, Gurbir Grewal, and Natasha Guinan, Chief Counsel, Office of the Chief Accountant, SEC, have been recent keynote speakers.

 - New York

 Member, American Bar Association, Section of Business Law

 - Member, UC Hastings College of Law Board of Trustees